Sport in Jersey: Triathlon

 The Jersey Triathlon Club is amongst the earliest formed in the UK (1985).
 With sheltered bays, clear blue seas and golden sandy shores, it makes for an idyllic venue for the sport of Triathlon.
 Members range from novices right up to Commonwealth Games athletes.
 A full calendar of Triathlon and, in the winter Duathlon, races are organised by the club which is affiliated to British Triathlon.

 The club has a successful junior section (Aztec Jersey Tristars) which boasts a membership of over 100 athletes aged 6 to 16.
 In 2015 Jersey was permitted to enter Tristars athletes in British Triathlon's Inter Regional Championships for the first time as a separate 'region' (without being an official region of British Triathlon) as athletes were not eligible for selection by the South Central region which is the region to which Jersey belongs.
 In 2018 Jersey finished 2nd overall at the Tristars Inter Regional Championships at Mallory Park in Leicester, behind Scotland and above all of the larger English regions.

 In the 2014 Commonwealth Games in Glasgow professional Jersey triathlete Daniel Halksworth made a name for himself by breaking from the chase pack to complete the cycle section in a clear third position behind Olympic medalists Alastair and Jonny Brownlee, going on to finish in 17th position.
-Thomas Perchard also competed in the event for Jersey finishing in 24th place.

-Daniel Halksworth is Jersey's most well known triathlete having turned professional after representing Jersey at the 2007 Island Games in Rhodes.
+Halksworth is Jersey's most well known triathlete having turned professional after representing Jersey at the 2007 Island Games in Rhodes.
 The highlights of his professional career include victories at Ironman UK in 2012 and 2013, twice qualifying for the Hawaii Ironman World Championships (Kona) and a dominant victory in his home Island Games in 2015.

-Ollie Turner represented Jersey in Triathlon at the Gold Coast Commonwealth Games, finishing in 26th position.
-Ollie is currently included in the professional triathlete roster of Super League Triathlon having qualified for a 'Golden Ticket' at the Super League Triathlon Jersey 2018.
+Ollie Turner represented Jersey in Triathlon at the Gold Coast Commonwealth Games, finishing in 26th position and in the 2022 Games in Birmingham where he finished in 15th.
+Ollie was included in the professional triathlete roster of Super League Triathlon having qualified for a 'Golden Ticket' at the Super League Triathlon Jersey 2018.

+At the 2023 Commonwealth Youth Games in Trinidad and Tobago Luke Holmes and Siena Stephens became the first Jersey Triathletes to be included in the Jersey team at a Youth games.
+Holmes went on to win the gold medal in the individual event with Stephens finishing fifth, and the pair combined in the mixed team relay to bring home a bronze medal for Jersey.
+Holmes' gold medal was only the second every gold medal for Jersey following Daniel Halksworth's gold medal in swimming 19 years earlier.